tinkrmind/electronTestbed/README.md

 ### Design choice: Show conversationhistoryor not?

 Since this website is meant to be a testbed for voice interaction, I thought it would be better to only show the current response instead of a chat history format.

+### Error: cross origin request blocked

+Modern web browser security generally doesn't allow the browser to point directly to a local file.
+This is an issue is you are hosting the backend server in the same machine as the frontend.
+To get around this I install chromium browser and ran it without web security from th command line.

+  $ sudo apt install chromium-browser
+  $ chromium-browser --disable-web-security --user-data-dir

+Now the chromium browser that opens will allow cross origin requests.